haoranShu/17780Project/readme.md

     # desired result but is unnecessarily spoilerplate.
 We should have had the merits
     # of both.
 ~~~~
-The empty group behavior is sometimes desirable and sometimes not.
-The fact that Grouper cannot take a mapper makes it hard to have an empty group when we actually want to, like in the following usecase.
+The empty group with NaN as value behavior is sometimes desirable and sometimes not.
+The fact that Grouper cannot take a mapper makes it hard to have an empty group when we actually want to, like in the following usecase:
 ~~~~
     # Usecase: Given DataFrame A indexed by Andrew ID, with columns Score, Major and Year of Study,
     #          want to get the average score for groups ‘under year 3’, ‘year 3’, and ‘year 4 or above’